richardkxu/distributed-pytorch/README.md

     ```

 ## Updates since the tutorial was written
-- automatic mixed precision (AMP) training in now native in PyTorch 1.6.
+- automatic mixed precision (AMP) training is now native in PyTorch 1.6.
 Use `torch.cuda.amp` instead of `apex.amp`.
 See https://pytorch.org/blog/accelerating-training-on-nvidia-gpus-with-pytorch-automatic-mixed-precision/ for more details.
 - in addition to FP16-FP32 mixed-precision training, people in the industry start to use quantization-aware training (QAT) using INT8 for even better perfomance.
 Checkout this post from NVIDIA: https://developer.nvidia.com/blog/improving-int8-accuracy-using-quantization-aware-training-and-the-transfer-learning-toolkit/.

 ## FP16 and FP32 mixed precision distributed training with NVIDIA `Apex` (Recommended)